This story, which originally published on November 23, has been updated.

-"Nobody has water," she says.
-"Nobody has electricity stable enough to be able to do it.
+“Nobody has water,” she said.
+“Nobody has electricity stable enough to be able to do it.
 We are the privileged ones.
-We have much more than the rest of the island.
-We're not spending Thanksgiving Day as a family -- which is really a loss already.
-And we're looking at Christmas, and we have no idea what do."
+We have much more than the rest of the island.”

-The holiday season in Puerto Rico is typically marked by parrandas, a time-honored form of Christmas caroling in which families and friends gather and move from house to house, singing and dancing.
+The holiday season in Puerto Rico is typically marked by parrandas, a tradition similar to Christmas caroling in which families and friends gather and move from house to house, singing and dancing.
 The roving carolers can arrive unexpectedly at all hours and often come inside to eat and drink before taking the party to the next home.

-This year, those celebrations will be more muted.
-But many Puerto Ricans say they're still planning to hold traditional parrandas.
-Marqués says co-workers at the graduate school of psychology where he teaches are planning on taking the roaming parties to rural mountain towns this holiday season.
+Still, many Puerto Ricans held traditional parrandas in recent weeks.
+Marqués says co-workers at the graduate school of psychology where he teaches took the roaming parties to rural mountain towns.

-His co-workers also have been raising money to donate solar lanterns and water filtration systems to people in the countryside, he says.
-And they're trying to persuade stores to donate toys for needy children.
+His co-workers raised money to donate solar lanterns and water filtration systems to people in the countryside, he says.
+They distributed toys to needy children.

 A town struggles

-In Comerío, a town in the mountains of central Puerto Rico, hundreds of residents showed up Sunday in a driving rain for a pre-Thanksgiving feast of roast pork, yellow rice and pigeon peas.
+In Comerío, a town in the mountains of central Puerto Rico, a driving rain did not stop hundreds of residents from kicking off the holiday season last month with a pre-Thanksgiving feast of roast pork, yellow rice and pigeon peas.

 SOMOS Healthcare, a New York-based nonprofit, sponsored the meal and set up permanent clinics in two remote towns hit hard by Maria.